Unitary transformations within density matrix embedding approaches: A novel perspective on the self-consistent scheme for electronic structure calculation: Results Discussion

-As depicted in the top (middle) panel of \Fig{fig:energies}, the kinetic energy (double-occupation) is significantly underestimated (overestimated) in comparison to the exact reference for the single impurity case (yellow line).
+As depicted in the top (middle) panel of \Fig{fig:energies}, the kinetic energy ratio and the double-occupation are both significantly overestimated in comparison to the exact reference for the single impurity case (yellow line).
 Consequently, the ground state energy corresponding to the sum of previous contributions, namely $E_{gs} = E_k + U \omega$ benefits from significant error compensation, resulting in a relative error below $4\%$ for $U/t<8$.
 In addition, as detailed Appendix~\ref{app:single_imp}, self-consistency is achieved at the first iteration without damping and leads exactly to the same energy as DMET calculation (yellow squares).
 Increasing the number of impurities up to four drastically reduces the error compensation.
-In particular, in the strongly correlated regime $U>>t$, the kinetic energy (double occupation) follows the exact asymptotic behavior equal to $-8$ln($2$)$t^2/U$ ($4$ln($2$)$t^2/U^2$), respectively~\cite{lopez-sandoval_density-matrix_2002}.
+In particular, in the strongly correlated regime $U \gg t$, the kinetic energy (double occupation) follows the exact asymptotic behavior equal to $-8$ln($2$)$t^2/U$ ($4$ln($2$)$t^2/U^2$), respectively~\cite{lopez-sandoval_density-matrix_2002}.
 The systematic improvement of the kinetic energy and the double occupation as the number of impurities increases demonstrates the relevance of the proposed embedding strategy.
+This is consistent with the convergence of other embedding approches such as DMET with respect to the number of impurities~\cite{lee_accuracy_of_2023}.
 Ultimately, ground-state energy errors smaller than one percent are obtained already for three impurities.
 Note that at large values of $U/t$, precision error and convergence issues occur since the density matrix is close to be diagonal.

 The ratio between interaction and kinetic energies $W/T$ and the associated relative error $\Delta (W/T)$ are shown in \Fig{fig:Virial} with respect to the interaction strenght $U/t$ and for different fragment sizes.
 Starting from $U/t=0$, $W/T$ decreases asymptotically as $f(U/t)=-U\pi/(16t)$ (mean-field limit) and monotonously converges in the strongly interacting limit to $W/T=-1/2$.
 The strongly correlated limit of $W/T$ depends on the topology of the system.
 More precisely, all systems where the energy of the ground state exhibits an asymptotic behavior proportional to $t^2/U$, such as the 1D Hubbard model, have a limit of $W/T$ equal to $-1/2$.
 Indeed, at this limit, with the Hellmann-Feynman theorem, we obtain\\